Interstate 95 in New York: Manhattan

 At its western end, the Trans-Manhattan Expressway is part of I-95, US 1, and US 9 at the eastern approach to the George Washington Bridge.
 It crosses Fort Washington Park, connecting with the Henry Hudson Parkway (NY 9A) at the park's eastern edge near Riverside Drive and 168th Street.
-The route continues, crossing the Manhattan neighborhood of Washington Heights in a cut flanked by 178th Street to the south and 179th Street to the north.
+It then traverses the Manhattan neighborhood of Washington Heights in a cut flanked by 178th Street to the south and 179th Street to the north.
 Roughly midway across Manhattan, US 9 leaves the freeway to follow Broadway northward toward the Bronx and Westchester County.
 Proceeding eastward, the road has several ramps that connect to the Harlem River Drive and the expressway's original Harlem River crossing, the Washington Bridge (now carrying 181st Street local traffic over the Harlem River).
 At Highbridge Park, the roadway crosses the Alexander Hamilton Bridge to the Bronx, where it becomes the Cross Bronx Expressway.

-The Trans-Manhattan Expressway replaced tunnels under 178th and 179th Streets as the crosstown route.

-The expressway was announced in 1957 and built with the addition of the lower level of the George Washington Bridge.
-Originally known as the George Washington Bridge Expressway, the highway was originally planned as an open cut between 178th and 179th Streets, traversed by overpasses carrying the major north–south avenues in upper Manhattan.
-The City of New York approved the creation of the highway in June 1957 as part of a joint effort with the Port Authority that also called for the creation of the lower deck on the George Washington Bridge and construction of the George Washington Bridge Bus Terminal above the cut for the Expressway.
-The expressway, the main New York approach to the George Washington Bridge, is 0.8 miles long.
-The projects required the demolition of numerous buildings and the forced move of 1,824 families.
-Overpasses over the open cut passing under Broadway, Wadsworth Avenue, and St. Nicholas Avenue were in place in December 1959.

-The George Washington Bridge Expressway, with three lanes of traffic heading in each direction to and from each deck of the double-decked bridge, opened to traffic in 1962 as part of a $60 million program to improve access roads for the George Washington Bridge, whose lower deck opened that same year.

-The expressway was one of the first to use air rights over a major highway.
-After completion of the expressway, the George Washington Bridge Bus Terminal was built.
-After purchasing the air rights in 1961, Marvin Kratter built four high-rise apartment buildings, known as the Bridge Apartments, over the expressway.
-The 32-story buildings are among the world's first aluminum-sheathed high-rise structures.
-Local traffic reporters frequently refer to congestion "under the Apartments" during morning and evening rush hours.